Qualification – Research Commercialisation from Publicly Funded Research – Commercialisation Project 2022

-The call is open to all topics, but we would like the applicant to link their grant application to one or more of the industries and markets listed below.
-Remember to tick the topics/markets that are relevant to the grant application in the application form.
+The call is open to all topics, but we would like the applicant to link their application to one or more of the industries and markets listed below.
+Remember to tick the topics/markets that are relevant to the application in the application form.

 Requirements for this application type

-A complete application consists of the online application form and the mandatory attachments.
-The application and all attachments must be submitted in English.
-All attachments must be uploaded in PDF format.
+A complete application consists of the application form and the mandatory attachments and must be submitted via My RCN Web.

 We assess applications in light of the objectives of the application type in question and on the basis of the following criteria:

-ii.
-Degree of innovation:
+Degree of innovation

-i.
-Market insight and areas of application:
+Market insight and areas of application

-ii.
-Strategy for realisation:
+Strategy for realisation

-iv.
-Benefit to society and sustainability:
+Benefit to society and sustainability

-ii.
-Management, team and expertise:
+Management, team and expertise

-• To what extent is the project considered to have access to the necessary resources and expertise, and to what extent does the project have a plan for involving external actors (mentors, customers, partners, investors, stakeholders, relevant social actors etc.)?
+• To what extent does the project have a plan for involving relevant external actors (investors, partners, clients, stakeholders, mentors, public and societal actors etc.)?

 Relevance to the call for proposals

-In the application process, the Research Council places emphasis on prioritising the best projects and on the assessments that are made being well-grounded.
-The assessments will thus be valuable feedback to applicants, regardless of whether their project is granted funding.
+In the application process, the Research Council places emphasis on prioritising the best projects and on ensuring that the assessments we make are well-founded.
+The assessments will thus be valuable feedback to applicants, regardless of whether their project is granted funding or not.